Normality, Relativization, and Randomness: Supernormal Numbers

-We note that the choice of the class of upper semi-computable functions is a bit arbitrary.
-If, instead, we used the class of lower semi-computable functions, we would get the set of complements of the numbers we define as supernormal here, so the definition, in this sense, is robust up to reflection.
+{ We have chosen the class of upper semi-computable functions here.
+Notice that if, instead, we used the class of lower semi-computable functions, we would get the set of complements of the numbers we define as supernormal here.
+In this sense, our definition is robust up to complement or reflection.